kosson/ojs-tools/ojsxml/README.md

 If you are running Linux, run the script `run-server.sh` to start the PHP application.
 Make sure the script is executable.
 Adapt the application settings to your environment modifying the values of the `.env` file in the root of the application.
 If you are running Windows, run the the script `run-server.bat`.
 Go to your preferate browser and open a pege on the `localhost:8000`.
 The GUI will be available to you.
 You have to have a zip archive containing the CSV file (see bellow the fields), and at least the cover of the issue, if there is one.

+Before generating the XML file followed by the intent of using the import plugin, check all the data from the CSV again, and again.
+Things you have to be very careful with:

+- the abbreviation of the sections MUST be identical to those already set in the OJS instance you want to import.
+Be very, very thorough.
+Otherwise "ghost" records will be created in the database.

+After import check all the articles and designate the primary contact.
+This is not done automatically by OJS import plugin.

 ## Historic context

 This collection of scripts and workflows was adapted from https://github.com/rkbuoe/ojsxml repo, which, in turn is a fork of the original repo from https://github.com/ualbertalib/ojsxml.